RMF2PT/flask-mega-tutorial/README.md

 The sqlite database must also be created before the application can run, and the `db_create.py` script takes care of that.
 See the [Database tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database) for the details.

+The command to install the requirements file: `$ pip install -r requirements.txt`

 Running
 -------